Warning | Red Line & Blue Line: CTrain Service Disruptions

 We spend a lot of time on the road, and incorporating lower-emission technology is an important step to reducing Calgary Transit's carbon footprint.

-As our old diesel and gas-powered buses reach the end of life, we are diversifying and modernizing our fleet.
+As our old diesel buses reach the end of life, we are diversifying and modernizing our fleet.
 This means adding vehicles powered by a number of different sources, including compressed natural gas, electric and gas-powered vehicles, in addition to diesel.

 We’ve timed our fleet transition and battery electric vehicle purchases to take advantage of funding contributions from other levels of government and keep pace with Canada’s changing bus vehicle manufacturing industry.